jedlimlx/Cellular-Automaton-Viewer/README.md

 Rules are defined as Python Code.
 A sample rule is found in Rules/transFuncTemplate.py<br>

 If you do not know how to code Python, use the .ca_rule format.<br>
-I have added a script to parse the .ca_rule format.
-It is transFunc.py in the root folder.<br>
-To change the rule, edit Rules/sample.ca_rule.<br>
-In future, the format will be supported natively.<br>

 The format is the following:<br>

 ```